Randomized reference models for temporal networks: Survey of applications of randomized reference models

 The effect of \new{the timing of the first and last activations of the links in a network} on epidemic spreading was demonstrated by Holme and Liljeros~\cite{Holme2014B} using twelve empirical temporal networks.
 They investigated an ongoing link picture where the lifetime of social ties is irrelevant as links are assumed to be created and end before and after the observation period; and a link turnover picture where social links are assigned with a lifetime being created and dissolved during the observation.
 To understand which case is more relevant for modeling epidemic spreading, they defined three deterministic {\sl poor man's reference models}~\cite{Holme2015M} (see Sec.~\ref{sec:non-MaxEnt}).
-Their first reference model conserved $\t^1$, $\t^w$, and $\w$, and equalized all inter-event durations in the timelines, eliminating the effects of heterogeneous inter-event durations.
+Their first reference model conserved the timings of the first and last events on each link, $\t^1$, $\t^w$, respectively, as well as the links' weights $\w$, and equalized all inter-event durations in the timelines, eliminating the effects of heterogeneous inter-event durations.
 Their second and third models aimed to neutralize the effects of the beginning and ending times of active intervals, thus they shifted the active periods of each link either to the beginning or to the end of the observation period, i.e.\ they set $t^1_\ij=\tmin$ or $t^w_\ij=\tmax$ for all $\ij\in\L$, respectively, while keeping the original sequence $\Dtauf$ of inter-event durations on the links.
 The authors presented an exhaustive analysis by simulating SIR and SIS processes on each dataset using the original event sequences, and each reference model.
-They explored the entire phase space in each case.
-They concluded that for both processes, while shifting activity periods (either way) induce large differences in the final fraction of infected nodes, equalizing the inter-event durations while keeping the times of the first and last events on each link only marginally changes the outcome.
-This indicates that it is enough to consider only the observed lifetime of links while their fine-grained dynamics is less relevant in terms of modeling the spreading process.